bitcoinops/scaling-book/x.consolidation/consolidation.md

 the ownership history of their UTXOs with other UTXOs.

 It may be possible to perform a limited amount of consolidation during a coinjoin, e.g. as implemented in Joinmarket or Wasabi.
+Consolidation even happens automatically using a [payjoin][].
 Additionally, ideas for future protocol development such as [channel factories][] or [joinpools][] may make it more common for multiple UTXOs owned by multiple people to be merged into a single UTXO and then used for